nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 The optional configuration for environmental monitoring parameters is installed by package xroad-centralserver-monitoring.
 This package also includes the components that validate the updated xml monitoring configuration.
 The package is included in the central server installation by default.

-The central monitoring client may be configured as specified in the [UG-CS].
+The central monitoring client may be configured as specified in the [UG-CS](#13-references).

 # 3 Initial Configuration